-The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a ponderosa pine and quaking aspen (Populus tremuloides) component.
-The understory consists of a dense cover of native grass, forbs, shrubd.
-The forested area is best represented by Fuel Model 2.
+The site has a dominant overstory consisting of lodgepole pine (Pinus contorta) with a lodgepole pine, ponderosa pine (Pinus pondersoa), Douglas-fir (Pseudotsuga menziesii), limber pine (Pinus flexilus), quaking aspen (Populus tremuloides), and subalpine fir (Abies lasiocarpa) component.
+The understory consists of a sparse cover of native grasses, shrubs and forbs.
+The forested area is best represented by Fuel Model 2 and 9.
+Fuel Model 9 is represented by closed canopy stands of ponderosa pine and mixed conifer.
+Understory may consist of small trees and shrubs, grasses and moderate concentrations of down, dead woody litter.
+High amounts of needle litter may be present.
+This model can exist from foothills to subalpine.
 Fuel model 2 consists of open grown pine stands.
 Trees are widely spaced with few understory shrubs or regeneration.
 Ground cover consists of mountain grasses and/or needles and small woody litter.
 This model occurs in open grown and mature ponderosa pine stands, in the foothill to montane zone.
-There were no current signs of insect or disease problems on the property at the time of the inspection.